marcusoftnet/marcusoftnet.github.io/_posts/2017-08-07-changing-the-die---that-cant-go-faster.md

 We have to continue to challenge the current ways to become better.

 The second observation is that one of the reasons that Taichii Ohno pressed on was that he had a strong guiding star; smaller batches with less inventory.
-This is famously summarised in Toyota production strategy:
+This is famously summarized in Toyota production strategy:

 > One piece continuous flow